• Skip to primary navigation

 We respect your privacy.
 Unsubscribe at any time.

-This pesto pasta salad can be served as a main course, just add some cooked chicken or shrimp, but my favorite way is as a cold salad for lunch or dinner.
+This pesto pasta salad can be served as a main course, just add some cooked chicken or shrimp, or try a shrimp and orzo salad, but my favorite way is as a cold salad for lunch or dinner.
 It pairs beautifully with grilled tequila chicken, buttery salmon , or marinated shrimp, but is equally good alongside a simple smash burger or everyday meatloaf.

 Garnish it with some extra parmesan cheese, and a sprinkle of chopped walnuts.

-This pasta dish is best eaten chilled, making it a versatile option for picnics, potlucks, or outdoor gatherings.
+This pasta dish is best eaten chilled, like a macaroni salad, it gets better as it cools.
+This makes it a versatile option for picnics, potlucks, or outdoor gatherings.
 The bright green colors of the parsley pesto will instantly elevate your table setting and create an inviting and appetizing side dish.
 However, you can also serve it warm.

 We used to have a local restaurant that had been around for over 30 years that served this type of salad with all of their sandwiches and dinner entrees.
 That just shows how versatile this salad is.
 While I never asked what was in it while they were open, I think I have recreated the flavors in this recipe.
 It’s one we make over and over again.